 Catch-up with the Queen

-If you have just moved into London and are pursuing your studies or a dream job, then you better avoid missing out on what’s popularly known as the Queen’s message.
-So, turn on your television at 3 p.m. to hear what the royals have to say.
-Usually, it is a quick round-up of all that’s been going on during the year and how the royals have done their bit to protect the best interests of their subjects.
+Some British people consider it a tradition to sit down and listen to the Royal Christmas message.
+Usually, it is a quick round-up of all that’s been going on during the year and how the royals have done their bit to protect the best interests of the nation.

 Don’t forget Father Christmas

 While you are working on the menu, don’t be afraid to cook a little more than required.
-Eating leftovers on the next day is almost a tradition amongst Brits and is quite common since the 26 th is a holiday.
-So, if your guests are staying over for Christmas, then you can be sure that none of them would mind eating leftovers from the previous day.
-Plus, it works for the host because you’d be spending a lot of time cleaning up and the break from cooking is a welcome change.
+Eating leftovers on the next day is almost a tradition amongst Brits and is quite common since Boxing Day (26th December) is also a holiday.

-Christmas pudding is as dear to the English as Father Christmas is to the rest of the world, probably more but not less.
+Christmas pudding is as dear to the English as Father Christmas is to the rest of the world.
 This delectable pudding made from dry fruits, spices and rum makes the perfect Christmas dessert.
 If this is your first British Christmas we recommend buying one before you try making one, as they can be quite tricky for beginners.